usnistgov/tcp_c2_rviz/Readme.md

 #Readme for Textbased Command and Control using Socket of a ROS RVIZ Visualization of a Motoman
 ----

 Michaloski, John L. (Fed)
-1/17/2017 8:59:49 AM
+1/26/2017 1:52:06 PM
 MotomanRvizReadme.docx

 This document presents a Command and Control (C&C) text based interface for communicating with Robot Operating System (ROS) package that interfaces to a ROS RVIZ visualization of a robot (currently only Motoma SI20D, Fanuc LRMate 200id, and Kuka LWR).
 This implementation offers robot controllers that are not ROS-based the ability to simulate robot motion that is displayed in RVIZ.
 It uses the Unified Robot Description Format (URDF) to provide the ROS parameter "robot_description" used by RVIZ to draw and control the robot.